DusanMadar/TorIpChanger/README.md

   1. `pip install toripchanger[server]` in your container
   2. start `toripchanger_server`
-  3. expose the port `toripchanger_server` is running on to docker host
+  3. expose the port `toripchanger_server` is running on to Docker host (or other containers)
   4. test changing IP works, e.g. `curl http://localhost:8080/changeip/`